elizerdim/calculator/README.md

 # Calculator App

-This is a calculator app coded with vanilla JavaScript according to the design from [FrontendMentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+This is a calculator app coded with vanilla JavaScript.

 ## Table of contents